makinacorpus/salt-project/README.rst

 The naming scheme is:

+    PROJECTNAME-project
-    :PROJECTNAME-project: the project
+        the project

+    PROJECTNAME-salt
-    :PROJECTNAME-salt: the saltstack states tree
+        the saltstack states tree

 Use
 ===

 Three environment variable may change the behavior of the bootstrap script:

+    PROJECT_URL

-    :PROJECT_URL:      Your project url
+        Your project url
+    PROJECT_NAME
-    :PROJECT_NAME:     Your project name
+        Your project name

+    PROJECT_BRANCH
-    :PROJECT_BRANCH:   The saltstack states tree branch in your repo (default: salt)
+        The saltstack states tree branch in your repo (default: salt)

+    PROJECT_TOPSTATE
-    :PROJECT_TOPSTATE: The salt state highstate to use (state.highstate as default)
+        The salt state highstate to use (state.highstate as default)

 Install a project::